 “There are the formal elements that can be used to define the street photograph: the mysterious decisive moment that is shown in context; the use of juxtaposed elements to form a new synthesis that is unusual, although the juxtaposed elements may be ordinary; the desire to let the scene play without disturbing it; and most of all, the desire to experience and communicate the surprise that the photographer feels in the frame, which is pointed at the world of human beings and their creations.”

-The guide comes in PDF format that can be read on computers, phones and most tablet computers.
-It also carries a 2 month guarantee, if you do not find the book useful just let them know to receive a full refund.
+The guides come in PDF format that can be read on computers, phones and most tablet computers.
+It also comes with a 90 day guarantee, if you do not find the book useful just let us know to receive a full refund.
 So there is nothing to lose in trying it.

-It can be found here: The Essentials of Street Photography
+Deal found here: The Essentials of Street Photography at 25% Off